-ZONING DISTRICT R-0.4 R-1 R-2 R-2.9 R-3.5 R-4.3 R-5 R-6 R-8 R-14 DIMENSIONAL STANDARD 110.4 IX-1 112 11.2.3 K-5.5 114.5 K-3 K-0 K-0 11-11-4 Cluster Subdivisions: Homesite clustering All homesites in a cluster grouping shall adjoin or be located a maximum of 25 feet apart from another homesite.
+ZONING DISTRICT R-0.4 R-1 R-2 R-2.9 R-3.5 R-4.3 R-5 R-6 R-8 R-14 DIMENSIONAL STANDARD ., Cluster Subdivisions: Homesite clustering All homesites in a cluster grouping shall adjoin or be located a maximum of 25 located a part from another homesite.
 Shoreline Jurisdiction See Table 16.12.030-2, Dimensional Standards Table, and BIMC 18.12.030.F, Shoreline Structure Setbacks.
 For properties abutting the shoreline, the native vegetation zone required by BIMC 16.12.030 and Table 16.12.030-3 replaces the zoning setbacks along the water.
 MAXIMUM BUILDING HEIGHT Note: Bonus may not be available in the shoreline jurisdiction Short, Long, and Large Lot Subdivisions Height requirements for standard lots apply (see end of table)

-[1] The base density for that parcel in the Lynwood Center special planning area designated as R-2 is one unit per 20,000 sq. ft., but may be increased up to 3 units per acre; provided, that a public access easement is granted for that portion of the parcel that lies to the south of Point White Drive along the waters of Rich Passage.
+^[1] The base density for that parcel in the Lynwood Center special planning area designated as R-2 is one unit per 20,000 sq. ft., but may be increased up to 3 units per acre; provided, that a public access easement is granted for that portion of the parcel that lies to the south of Point White Drive along the waters of Rich Passage.
 The base density of some parcels in the Fort Ward historic overlay district may be increased as shown in BIMC 18.24.070.

-[2] Pursuant to Chapters 18.18 and 18.27 BIMC the minimum lot area for a dwelling unit shall be 5,400 square feet for that area designated on the official land use map as the urban single-family overlay district (R-8SF).
+^[2] Pursuant to Chapters 18.18 and 18.27 BIMC the minimum lot area for a dwelling unit shall be 5,400 square feet for that area designated on the official land use map as the urban single-family overlay district (R-8SF).
 All other requirements of this chapter shall apply.

-[3] Educational, governmental, cultural, religious, and health care, within residential zone districts must be processed as major conditional use permits pursuant to BIMC 2.16.110.E.
+^[3] Educational, governmental, cultural, religious, and health care, within residential zone districts must be processed as major conditional use permits pursuant to BIMC 2.16.110.E.

-[4] For flexlot subdivisions and short plats, setbacks from rights-of-way may be reduced to maintain neighborhood character by establishing building setbacks equal to or greater than the existing building setbacks on the adjacent properties.
+^[4] For flexlot subdivisions and short plats, setbacks from rights-of-way may be reduced to maintain neighborhood character by establishing building setbacks equal to or greater than the existing building setbacks on the adjacent properties.
 Where there are no developed properties adjacent to the property being subdivided, the setbacks in Table 18.12.020-1 shall apply.